yasmeenzoubi/GWAS-cad-pipeline/README.md

 Interpretation: This red line in this plot represents what the data distribution would look like if it followed the null hypothesis (no statistically significant SNPs in CAD).
 The CAD dataset plot (thick black) lifts significantly higher with each increased -log10 value, which illustrates that the dataset SNPs are statistically significant in CAD.

 ## Identifying genes
-So far I have the SNPs and I would like to identify the genes they are located on.
+So far I have the SNPs in my dataset and I would like to identify the genes they are located on.
 I want to identify the names of the genes the significant SNPs that meet the GWAS threshold of 5e-8 are located on, determine which chromosome these genes are located on, and determine the pathological consequence the SNPs on these specific genes contribute to.
-In order to do so I will need to access the Annotation Hub database, overlap and map my significant SNPs to the database's gene record, and then annotate.
+In order to do so I will need to access the Annotation Hub database, overlap my significant SNPs with the database's gene record, and then annotate.

 ```r
 #I am interested in SNPs that meet the GWAS significance threshold (p < 5e-8)